harness/developer-hub/tutorials/cd-pipelines/serverless/aws-lambda.md

 <details>
 <summary>What is AWS Lambda Function Definition?</summary>

 Harness uses the AWS Lambda [Create Function API](https://docs.aws.amazon.com/lambda/latest/dg/API_CreateFunction.html) to create a new Lambda function in the specified AWS account and region.
-In Harness, you use a JSON configuration file to define the AWS Lambda you wish to deploy.
-This configuration lets you define all the function settings supported by the Create Function API.
+In Harness, you use a [JSON configuration file](https://github.com/harness-community/harnesscd-example-apps/pull/13/files#diff-eea7012e08c0411b9359c74c1b9bb5ebbcb0a2ba01eb8a48700b493e9cd0d85b) to define the AWS Lambda you wish to deploy.
+This configuration lets you define all the function settings supported by the Create Function API. xs
 </details>

+#### Setting up Lambda functions:
+- Assuming you have already forked the [harnessed-example-apps](https://github.com/harness-community/harnesscd-example-apps/fork) repo, edit the [function-definition.json](https://github.com/harness-community/harnesscd-example-apps/pull/13/files#diff-eea7012e08c0411b9359c74c1b9bb5ebbcb0a2ba01eb8a48700b493e9cd0d85b) file in your fork and **add the ARN for your S3 bucket** in which you added the artifact.

 1. In your Harness project, select **Services**.
     1. Select **New Service**.